Search

 Under the CSDDD, numerous detailed obligations would be removed.
 The effort required for investigations and assessments of negative impacts would be reduced and simplified, as only direct business partners and no longer the entire chain of activities would have to be reviewed.
 The risk of specific civil liability would also be eliminated.
 Smaller companies with fewer than 500 employees would only have to provide limited information.
 Companies would only have to carry out unprovoked monitoring measures every 5 years instead of annually.
 Companies would only have to involve stakeholders to a reduced extent.
 Overall, the planned measures could help to reduce the burden on companies, although in practice the specific scope will depend heavily on the respective risk situation and supplier structure of a company.

-Companies can and should use the longer preparation time, should it be adopted, to integrate the obligations arising from the CSDDD into their governance.
+Companies can and should use the longer preparation time to integrate the obligations arising from the CSDDD into their governance.

 Explore #more